mitre/ironbank_release_action/README.md

 # ironbank_release_action
 GitHub Action for automating releases on to [Iron Bank](https://p1.dso.mil/ironbank)

-TODO: header talking about closure concept, header talking about build/push docker container somewhere as a necessary prior step, example, security warnings (codeowners advice, you can run arbitrary so make sure it's vetted), CA certs - unsure if still needed now that the ironbank certs have propagated a bit but maybe just add it as a reminder that it might be necessary to do?, and required software on the runner (bash, echo, sed, git, mkdir, curl, jq, and whatever they'll need for their update phase)
+TODO: header talking about closure concept where we do all the prep and git stuff and push to ironbank so you just need to change the files themselves, header talking about build/push docker container somewhere as a necessary prior step, security warnings (codeowners advice, you can run arbitrary so make sure it's vetted), CA certs - unsure if still needed now that the ironbank certs have propagated a bit but maybe just add it as a reminder that it might be necessary to do?, and required software on the runner (bash, echo, sed, git, mkdir, curl, jq, and whatever they'll need for their update phase)

 ## Input and Output Arguments
 ### Input